Debugging Concurrent Programs

 When debugging concurrent programs, many people's first reaction is to add printf or std::cout.
 This has two serious problems.

-First, printf and std::cout are not inherently thread-safe (to be precise, the C++ standard guarantees they won't cause a data race, but when multiple threads write to std::cout simultaneously, the output will be interleaved and garbled).
-You add a bunch of prints, and the output you see might be gibberish where one line is truncated by another thread's output—worse than having no logs at all.
+First, printf and std::cout are not thread-safe by default (to be precise, the C++ standard guarantees they won't cause data races, but output from multiple threads writing to std::cout simultaneously will be interleaved and chaotic).
+You might add a bunch of prints, only to see output where one line is truncated by another thread's output—garbled text that is worse than having no logs at all.

-Second, logs without timestamps and thread identifiers are almost useless.
-When you see two lines of output like value = 42 and value = 0, you have no idea which thread wrote them, when they were written, or their chronological order.
+Second, logs without timestamps and thread IDs are practically useless.
+When you see two lines of output value = 42 and value = 0, you have no idea which thread wrote them or when, nor do you know their sequential order.

 A Minimal Thread-Safe Logger

-What we need is a thread-safe logger where every log entry includes a timestamp and thread ID.
-The following implementation is simple but practical:
+What we need is a logger that is thread-safe and includes a timestamp and thread ID for every log entry.
+The following implementation is simple yet practical:

 #include <mutex>